javrui/search-module/docs/intro.md

 * **State**: Represents a specific configuration or condition within the problem space.
 For example, in a maze, each position within the maze could be considered a unique state.

-* **Node**: A data structure representing a state in the search process, including additional information such as its parent node (where it came from) and the path cost to reach it.
+* **Node**: A data structure representing a state in the search process, including additional information such as its parent node (where it came from).

 * **Initial State**: The starting point or beginning configuration of the search.
 The algorithm starts exploring from this state to find a path to the goal state.